pavelsuk/sport_tracker/README.md

 ### General requirements for all components

 - Use  _logging_ as much as you can (instead of just print) with one global logger configured in .\config\logging.conf.
 This file can be stored in git
 - Settings should be stored in .\config\configdef.json both for test and prod environment.
-These settings should never be commited to git - only examples.
+These settings should never be committed to git - only examples.
 - Use pytest for testing, flake8 for linting
 - Tests should be stored in the same folder, with prefix _test__